TheDialgaTeam/YouTubePlays-Touch-Input-Assist/README.md

 ## Usage

-You are need [Tampermonkey](https://tampermonkey.net/) desktop browser extensions.
+You will need [Tampermonkey](https://tampermonkey.net/) desktop browser extensions.
 Once those are installed, click or use this URL: https://github.com/TheDialgaTeam/YouTubePlays-Touch-Input-Assist/raw/master/youtubeplays-touchinputassist.user.js

 Alternatively, if you want to use the beta version, click or use this URL: https://github.com/TheDialgaTeam/YouTubePlays-Touch-Input-Assist/raw/master/youtubeplays-touchinputassist-beta.user.js